Eclipse-SDV-Hackathon-Chapter-Two/xxx/README.md

 See [the forked challenge-threadx-and-beyond repo](https://github.com/hackathon-develop/challenge-threadx-and-beyond) and [forked zenoh-pico](https://github.com/hackathon-develop/zenoh-pico).

 The best way to see our changes is to compare them with the origin.
-[Example for threadX](https://github.com/Eclipse-SDV-Hackathon-Chapter-Two/challenge-threadx-and-beyond/compare/main...hackathon-develop:challenge-threadx-and-beyond:main).
+Example for [threadX](https://github.com/Eclipse-SDV-Hackathon-Chapter-Two/challenge-threadx-and-beyond/compare/main...hackathon-develop:challenge-threadx-and-beyond:main) and for [zenoh](https://github.com/eclipse-zenoh/zenoh-pico/compare/main...hackathon-develop:zenoh-pico:main).